 16th/17th C, Sophora, Shanxi.
 Considered “honorific seat”; of extinct wood, elegantly styled; aged but fit in contemporary setting.
 15½” h.
 69” w.
 28½” d

 This platform bed is constructed in the traditional classical style.
-The wide top is comprised of two thick planks fitted snugly together, enhanced and strengthened near each end by a row of big boss-head nails embedded in two rows across it to reinforce the planks, or might just to denote value as metal was very expensive at that early era.
-The thick plank has a convex half-round edge with beading at the lower edge.
-This top hangs over a waist made up of tiered molded sections.
-The top section is sharply molded and the lower one is recessed under a ledge fitted tightly under the top tier.
+The wide top is comprised of two thick planks fitted snugly together, enhanced and strengthened near each end by a row of big boss-head nails embedded in two rows across it near each end to reinforce the planks, or might just to denote value as metal was very expensive at that early era.
+The thick plank has a slightly rounded edge with beading at the lower edge.
+This top hangs over a waist made up of tiered sharply molded sections, with the lower tier recessed like another waist.
 From this wide waist section, the all-around apron arches slightly outward, with the lower edge ending in a lively, curvilinear line with cusps and arches in the middle, then flows at each end into very short cabriole legs that terminate in graceful “praying mantis” feet resting on round pads.
 This style of feet is not common as most platform beds end with horse-hoof feet.
 All these pieces fitted together present this structure a most elegant silhouette.